Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * Option to specify file size info so it can be shown to your visitors.
 [View the tutorial](https://simple-download-monitor.com/how-to-show-file-size-info-of-your-downloads/)
 * Option to specify version number info for the download item so it can be shown to your visitors.
 * Option to show the download published date.
 * Option to restrict downloads to logged-in users only.
+[View the tutorial](https://simple-download-monitor.com/offering-downloads-to-logged-in-users-members-only/)
 * Option to ignore download count from bots.
 * Option to add Google reCAPTCHA to your download buttons.
 * Option to add Terms and Condtions to your download buttons.